nikhilsreekumar722-cloud/yearPredictorIO/README.md

    - `matrix-bg.gif`
    - `ss.jpg`
    - `hidden-message.mp3` ← (your Morpheus–Neo audio)
 3. Open `index.html` in your browser
-4. Click anywhere on screen to enable hidden audio
-5. Enter a year, receive the cursed prediction
+4. Enter a year, receive the cursed prediction

 ---
 ## 🕵️‍♂️ Hidden Transmission